Campus welding lab is home to 160 booths

 Lead instructor Jerroll Hodge walked from booth to booth, straightening strip curtains and answering questions from students.

-Hodge, who is a TSTC graduate himself, has worked at TSTC as a welding instructor for nearly three years.
+Hodge, who is a TSTC graduate himself, has worked at TSTC as an instructor for nearly three years.
 In spite of the pandemic, he has seen his program nearly double its growth during his tenure — from about 100 students and four instructors when he started to just over 200 students and 10 instructors this semester.

 “It’s happening at a pretty rapid pace,” he said.
 “It’s awesome.”